First UK-based Vessel Certified to Responsible Fishing Vessel Standard

 Three years ago, GSA and the UK Sea Fish Industry Authority (Seafish) announced their MOU to work together to create the next version of the Responsible Fishing Scheme (RFS), committing to expand its global applicability, which resulted in the creation of the Responsible Fishing Vessel Standard.

-Global Seafood Assurances (GSA) is an independent, not-for-profit organization.
+GSA is an independent, not-for-profit organization.
 The GSA vision is to provide high quality, end-to-end, fully traceable assurance for seafood, supporting the sustainable development of global production while protecting people and planet.
 GSA works with partners where standards already exist, and creates transparent and credible standards to fill gaps where needed.
 The Responsible Fishing Vessel Standard was developed by GSA, in partnership with Seafish, through a transparent and rigorous two-year process.
 It enables fishing operations to provide assurance of decent working conditions and operational best practice from catch to shore.
 GSA took ownership of the RFVS in May 2020.